Effects of time zones on North American broadcasting: Effects on local programming

-The most common set of programming chosen by Central Time Zone stations aligned with the Big Three television networks (ABC, CBS and NBC) is to air a local newscast at 5 p.m., national news at 5:30 p.m., another local newscast at 6 p.m. and syndicated programming at 6:30 p.m., though some Fox stations that maintain a newscast schedule comparable to stations tied to the Big Three (commonly stations that were former ABC, NBC and CBS affiliates themselves) carry a 60- or 90-minute block of news from 5:00 to 6 (or 6:30) p.m. with an additional half-hour of local news in the 5:30 p.m. timeslot as Fox does not air a national evening newscast; a few stations not affiliated with the Big Four networks, such as WGN-TV in Chicago, WHDH in Boston and WJXT in Jacksonville, Florida, follow a similar scheduling format with their early evening newscasts.
-Most Big Four affiliates in the Eastern and Pacific time zones follow this early evening newscast model as well, running a 90-minute block of news from 5 to 6:30 p.m., particularly if they run a network's national evening newscast at 6:30 p.m.
+The most common set of programming chosen by Central Time Zone stations aligned with the Big Three television networks (ABC, CBS and NBC) is to air a local newscast at 5p.m., national news at 5:30p.m., another local newscast at 6p.m. and syndicated programming at 6:30p.m., though some Fox stations that maintain a newscast schedule comparable to stations tied to the Big Three (commonly stations that were former ABC, NBC and CBS affiliates themselves) carry a 60- or 90-minute block of news from 5:00 to 6 or 6:30p.m. with an additional half-hour of local news in the 5:30p.m. timeslot as Fox does not air a national evening newscast; a few stations not affiliated with the Big Four networks, such as WGN-TV in Chicago, WHDH in Boston and WJXT in Jacksonville, Florida, follow a similar scheduling format with their early evening newscasts.
+Most Big Four affiliates in the Eastern and Pacific time zones follow this early evening newscast model as well, running a 90-minute block of news from 5 to 6:30p.m., particularly if they run a network's national evening newscast at 6:30p.m.
 Eastern and Pacific Time.
-Some stations, regardless of time zone, even show a newscast from 6 to 7 p.m., which, if run on a network station in the Central or Mountain time zones, would lead into primetime network programming.
-Some television stations (such as WKYC and WJW in Cleveland, Ohio, or WJAR in Providence, Rhode Island) have recently begun using the fact that prime time in the Eastern Time Zone begins at 8 p.m. to their advantage by carrying a newscast during the 7 p.m. hour, generally in order to attract viewers who work longer days and cannot return home to watch a 5:00 or 6 p.m. newscast.
-(A few stations—most notably, WIS in Columbia, South Carolina—have offered local newscasts in the 7:00 timeslot for several years prior to other Eastern Time stations expanding into that hour.)
+Some stations, regardless of time zone, even show a newscast from 6 to 7p.m., which, if run on a network station in the Central or Mountain time zones, would lead into primetime network programming.
+Some television stations (such as WKYC and WJW in Cleveland, Ohio, or WJAR in Providence, Rhode Island) have recently begun using the fact that prime time in the Eastern Time Zone begins at 8p.m. to their advantage by carrying a newscast during the 7p.m. hour, generally in order to attract viewers who work longer days and cannot return home to watch a 5:00 or 6p.m. newscast.
+(A few stations – most notably, WIS in Columbia, South Carolina – have offered local newscasts in the 7:00 timeslot for several years prior to other Eastern Time stations expanding into that hour.)